Purpose of this project

 Certificates of deposit were receipts for stock or bonds deposited with some sort of financial institution or trust company, usually when railroad companies were going through reorganization or bankruptcy.
 They too served as de facto securities during periods when companies were trying to right themselves.
 If companies fell into bankruptcy, then they served exactly like stocks or bonds when assets were being divided among creditors and owners.

 Several other less common documents played (or had the potential to play) similar roles and are therefore cataloged in this project.
 Conversely, there are numbers of documents commonly encountered by collectors that never had any security role whatsoever.
 Those documents are NOT cataloged.
-The non-cataloged documents most commonly encountered include bank notes, promissory notes, proxy forms, passes, tickets, checks, warrants and invoices.
-While coupons were attached to bonds, their sole purposes were demands for the collection of interest.
+Non-cataloged documents commonly include bank notes, promissory notes, proxy forms, passes, tickets, checks, warrants and invoices.
+While coupons were attached to bonds, they had a single purpose: the demand for the collection of interest.
 Coupons were representations of debt.
 Like any other unpaid debt, coupons could be accumulated and used to foreclose on companies.
-However, this project does NOT consider them securities and does NOT catalog them.
+However, they were NOT securities I do NOT catalog them.

 COMPANIES